Mrkebubun/sputnik/clients/README.md

 ### get_markets()
 Take no arguments.
 Returns a ticker-indexed dictionary of contracts corresponding to currently active markets.

-### get_trade_history(ticker)
+### get_trade_history(ticker, start_timestamp, end_timestamp)

 ticker must be a string.
 It must be one of the active markets.
-Returns a time sorted array of trades in the last hour.
+Returns a time sorted array of trades.

 ### get_ohlcv_history(ticker,period,start_timestamp,end_timestamp)

 ticker must be a string.
 It must be one of the active markets. period is minute/hour/day.
-Returns a dict with the key as the timestamp, the end of the period in question.
+Returns a dict with the key as the timestamp, the start of the period in question.

 Each entry is an ```ohlcv``` object